Latin American History Workshop (LAHW)

 Alternate Thursdays, 4:30–6 pm

-Center for Latin American Studies, 5828 S University Ave, Pick Hall for International Studies, Room 118
+Center for Latin American and Caribbean Studies, 5828 S University Ave, Pick Hall for International Studies, Room 118